talorlik/ldap-2fa-on-k8s/application/modules/network-policies/README.md

 ### 2. Default Deny Policy

+> [!NOTE]
+>
-> **Note**: A separate default deny policy is **not created** in the current implementation.
-The `namespace_secure_communication` policy achieves default deny behavior by only allowing specific secure ports (443, 636, 8443).
-All other ports are implicitly denied.
-This approach is simpler and avoids policy conflicts while maintaining the same security posture.
+> A separate default deny policy is **not created** in the current
+> implementation.
+The `namespace_secure_communication` policy achieves default
+> deny behavior by only allowing specific secure ports (443, 636, 8443).
+All other
+> ports are implicitly denied.
+This approach is simpler and avoids policy
+> conflicts while maintaining the same security posture.

 The implementation achieves default deny behavior through: